 One explanation consistent with this evidence is that respondents failed to notice the impact that noise has on their productivity (Hanna et al. 2014; Schwartzstein 2014).
-In this model individuals are Bayesians with two-level hierarchical beliefs about their productivity.
+In contrast to the "top-of-mind" inattention discussed above, in this model individuals not only do not factor the productivity consequences into their WTP decisions, inattention during the production phase has prevented them from learning about how noise impacts their productivity.
+Specifically, in this model individuals are Bayesians with two-level hierarchical beliefs about their productivity.
 At the higher level, individuals decide which variables to notice.
 Subsequently, at the lower level, individuals form beliefs about the productive impact of the variables that they noticed.
 The key feature of the model is that when a variable is unobserved, individuals do not attempt to infer its missing value and instead assume it to be constant.
 In this model, if workers fail to attend to noise, they will still have reasonably accurate beliefs about their ability, but their beliefs about the impact noise has on their productivity will be wrong.
 Moreover, individuals will realize that they do not understand the impact that noise has on their productivity, and they will be unwilling to stake any money on their stated beliefs.
-This is consistent with the pattern of effects described above; however, this experiment was not designed to test this model directly and other explanations may also be consistent with the results.34
+This is consistent with the pattern of effects described above; however, this experiment was not designed to test this model directly and other explanations may also be consistent with the results.36